valenciaga1231/PFAPI/README.md

 # About the tool

 This tool provides a Python interface for building admittance matrices from PowerFactory network models for stability analysis.
-The PFAPI simplifies the process of extracting network topology, reading element parameters, and constructing system matrices for power system analysis.
+Tool simplifies the process of extracting network topology, reading element parameters, and constructing system matrices for power system stability analysis.

 ## Overview